DWShuo/dwshuo.dev/blog/content/posts/image-stitching/index.md

 #### Keypoint localization

-For each keypoint candidate position interpolation is done using Taylor expansion of the the Difference of Gaussian scale space function with the keypoint as its origin, we refer to this as D(x).
+For each keypoint candidate position, interpolation is done using the taylor expansion of the Difference of Gaussian function with the keypoint as its origin, we refer to this as D(x).
 If the intensity at the candidate extrema is less than the 0.03 threshold value stated in the David Lowe paper, it is rejected.